Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Discussion

-Figure \ref{fig:dashboard} displays a dashboard visualizing WiFi data of \amherst university at an aggregated scale (note: a fake map is displayed temporarily to maintain anonymity), designed for authorized officials as the primary user.
-The occupancy dashboard displays occupancy percentages derived by each AP on each floor per building.
+We have since developed an open-sourced monitoring platform that allows institutions to set occupancy parameters based on their own risk assessment for infection spread and mobilize contact tracing within our university campuses: \textbf{\href{https://github.com/umassos/elastic-wifitrace}{https://github.com/umassos/elastic-wifitrace}}

-An authorized official can select a building and its respective floor to narrow down monitoring to a specific zone or a collection of rooms (see Filter 1 and 2 under \viruss: Building/Floor Selector pane).
-As explained in Section \ref{sec:inferMeasure}, we used the number of unique MAC addresses seen by our WiFi network (devices) to calculate occupancy percentages.
-The visualization is split into `device-normal' and `device-target'. `device-normal' denotes the actual occupancy percentage for a dedicated area, and `device-target' plots the occupancy exceeding a restricted capacity (i.e., to be determined by safety compliance guidelines).
-The middle panes display occupancy percentage for each floor per building, while the bottom panes displays occupancy per AP.
-The ability to refine our monitoring results from building to floor to AP helps an authorized official to determine areas corresponding to the AP that may violate zone restrictions.
+Figure \ref{fig:dashboard} is a dashboard visualization of users at \amherst university, driven from their WiFi network device activity.
+University administrators can select a building and its respective floor to narrow down monitoring to a specific area (e.g., an open study area); see Filter 1 and 2.
+As explained in Section 3.3, we used the number of unique MAC addresses seen by our WiFi network (devices) to calculate occupancy percentages (Pane 3 and 4).
+The ability to refine our monitoring parameters and results from per building to areas per floor can quickly help administrators determine areas that may violate zone restrictions.
+For example, as per Pane 5 and 6, the occupancy heatmaps for each area within the building show a relatively high occupancy rate (in orange) for five areas throughout the day.
+Note: each area is represented as a row in the y-axis, while the x-axis denotes the time of day.